- 60 units available

 | Transitional housing programs | Sometimes | Yes | High | Foster youth, minors in crisis |

-It’s crucial to weigh whether you’re legally, financially, and emotionally ready before trying to move out so young.
+It’s crucial to weigh whether you’re legally, financially, and emotionally ready before trying to move out before you turn 18.

 While the legal rental age is usually 18, some states set it higher, and minors under those thresholds face steep challenges.
 Emancipation may provide a legal path forward, but landlords may still hesitate without proof of income, credit, or a guarantor.
 For most 16- or 17-year-olds, alternatives like student housing, subletting, or transitional living programs may be more realistic.